polodev/rgb_dynamic_color_in_javascript_yt_bangla/readme.md

 ~~~

 ## style in js
 using `element.style` object we can style our html document in javascript.
 In css, we are using `background-color` as css property.
 But in js `hyphen (-)` treated as `arithmetic operator`.
-So instead of `background-color` we will use cameCase version 'backgroundColor'.
+So instead of `background-color` in js we have to use cameCase version 'backgroundColor'.
 Same goes to similar css properties like `fontFamily`

 ~~~php
 body.style.backgroundColor = 'red';